 Hit Points: 10+ hit points, and it's easy for you to focus on keeping your Constitution high since the Fighter needs so few ability scores.

-Initial Proficiencies: , and both simple and martial weapons.
+Initial Proficiencies: All armor, and both simple and martial weapons, and you get all the way to Legendary, giving the Fighter the highest weapon proficiency in the game.
 Your AC and attack bonus will be higher than any other character at 1st level.
 On top of that, the Fighter is the only class which is Trained with advanced weapons at 1st level without spending a feat to get it.

 - Perception: Expert at 1st level and you improve to Master at 7th and get an additonal +2 to Perception checks for Initiative.

 - Saving Throws: Fortitude and Reflex saves will be good, especially if you emphasized Dexterity, but Will saves are a huge weakness so don't dump your Wisdom.

 - Skills: A total of 4+ skills is average, but Fighters often dump Intelligence so you may find yourself with few skills.
 Take Athletics if you plan to rely on Strength, and consider Acrobatics if you plan to rely on Dexterity.